MikeKutz/APEX--RAS-Cloud/README.md

 Policy | Policy Name | Realms, Protected Columns Security Class | Security Class Name | Parent Sec.
 Class, Custom Privileges

+Some examples build the ACLs first, the Parameterized ACL example builds the Policy first.

+## Enforced Privileges

 The actual Privileges that a Principal has is the intersection of DB Privileges (`grant`), ACE Privilege, and Security Class Privilege.
 If a Privilege is not granted in all of those areas, then that Privilege is not granted.
 A common mistake is forgetting to `grant` the appropriate Privilege at the DB level.